NCLAT rejects Amazon's appeal against CCI order suspending Future deal | Business

 NCLAT concluded its hearing in April this year, over Amazon's plea after all parties filed revised notes of submissions along with relevant citations before the registry.

-Apart from Amazon's plea, the appellate tribunal had also reserved the order on two other petitions in the matter filed by the Confederation of All India Traders (CAIT) and All India Consumer Products Distributors Federation (AICPDF).
+Apart from Amazon's plea, the Confederation of All India Traders (CAIT) and All India Consumer Products Distributors Federation (AICPDF) also filed pleas in the matter.

 FRL was part of the 19 group companies operating in retail, wholesale, logistics and warehousing segments, which were supposed to be transferred to Reliance Retail as part of a 24,713 crore deal announced in August 2020.